Yes! You have reached Diane Joy Schmidt. email@example.com.

 Recent awards include:

-- 2016 Society of Professional Journalists Top of the Rockies, first-place, for Personal Columns, for Gallup Independent, 10,000 to 29,999 daily circ.
-3 columns awarded “Serendipity and the Power of Daydreams,” “Who by Fire,” and “The Merkabah and the Exegesis of a License Plate.”
+- 2016 Society of Professional Journalists Top of the Rockies, first-place, for Personal Columns, for 3 columns: “Serendipity and the Power of Daydreams,” “Who by Fire,” and “The Merkabah and the Exegesis of a License Plate.”

 - 2016 New Mexico Press Women First place, single photo, White House, and first place Specialty articles: Religion for PJ Library Pajama Party